 Any information sharing via any networking method must include a digital confidentiality agreement.
 For instance, A non-disclosure statement at the end of the emails.
 However, a formal agreement while sharing highly confidential information protects more than any other sources.
 It gives legal binding on the parties.
 But, the agreement must be signed prior to exchange of any information.

 Want to know more Certification to ISO/IEC 27001 Information Security Management Systems?
-Click here for more information.
+Get in touch with Best Practice Certification today.